 William came to America in 1840 from County Donegal, Ireland but his parents died when he was young so he grew up in his uncle’s family in Philadelphia.
 He studied law and joined the Philadelphia Bar Association in 1858.

 When he learned of the rebellion taking place in the South, he delayed only a month before enrolling on May 27, 1861 in the 31st Pennsylvania Infantry, also known as the 2nd Pennsylvania Reserves.
 Perhaps because of his education he was given the rank of Major when he was mustered in on June 21.
-After outstanding leadership was shown in an engagement at Mechanicsville, Virginia that fall, he became Lieutenant Colonel McCandless.
-With high praise from those above and below him, he rose to Colonel in August, 1862.
+After outstanding leadership was shown in an engagement at Mechanicsville, Virginia in June of 1862, he became Lieutenant Colonel McCandless.
+With high praise from those above and below him, he rose to Colonel in August.
 At the end of that month, at the second battle of Bull Run, he took a bullet through the groin and took six months to recuperate.

 As he was nearing the end of his term in May, 1864, Buck was leading another charge in the Wilderness campaign when he was captured, but he escaped.
 At the Battle of Spotsylvania he was wounded in the arm and one source says it had to be amputated.
 Another promotion, this time to Brigadier General, was declined and he returned to his law practice, although he was referred to as “General” for the rest of his life.